Professor and Director of the Luminescence Dating Laboratory

 Phone: 604-504-7441 ext.
 4307email Olav

-I was born in Vancouver and grew up on the North Shore, at the fringe of the Coast Mountains.
-I earned my BSc in Physics from Simon Fraser University in the late 1980s.
-This was followed by a Research Assistant position in the SFU Physics Department.
-In 1989, I joined the graduate program in SFU's Geography Department, and completed my MSc degree (physical geography) in 1991.
-I was then employed as a sessional instructor in the same department.
+I was born in Vancouver and grew up on the North Shore, adjacent to Mount Seymour Provincial Park, at the fringe of the Coast Mountains.
+After graduating from high school in the mid 1970s I spent several years working while, from time to time, taking university courses.
+I finally found my direction in the mid 1980s, became a full-time student, and earned my BSc in physics from Simon Fraser University (SFU) in 1988.
+During that time (from 1986) I was also employed a research assistant in SFU’s Physics Department.
+In 1989 I joined the graduate program in SFU's Geography Department and completed my MSc degree (physical geography) in 1991.
+I was then briefly employed as a sessional instructor in the same department.

-In early 2005, I escaped the high cost of living in southern England and returned to Canada to take up a post as a faculty member in the Geography Department at UFV.
+In spring of 2004 I found a means to escape the high cost of living in southern England and return home to southwestern BC after competing successfully for a faculty position in the Geography Department at the then UCFV.
+I began teaching at UCFV in January 2005.
 I currently hold adjunct professorships in the departments of Geography and Earth Sciences at SFU, and in the Department of Geography at the University of Victoria.

 My NSERC-funded research includes Quaternary sedimentology and stratigraphy, glacial geology, geomorphology, and geochronology (luminescence dating).
 I have collaborated with geomorphologists, glacial geologists, physicists, geophysicists, and biologists.